rancher/dashboard/docusaurus/blog/2023-04-13-socket-disconnect-modal.md

 authors: [eden]
 tags: [Manager, Modal, Timeout, Inactivity]
 ---
+## Inactivity notification and timeout settings in the UI

 As part of Rancher Manager's wider performance improvement work, we looked at simple ways to improve the browser's performance.